-- Business tax levels, including income taxes, capital taxes, commodity taxes - Property tax levels, including the relative proportions to individuals and businesses - Various regulations that impact the efficiency of doing business in the Province and/or community i.e. employment standards, health and safety standards, environmental standards, insurance regulations
+- Business tax levels, including income taxes, capital taxes, commodity taxes; - Property tax levels, including the relative proportions to individuals and businesses; and - Various regulations that impact the efficiency of doing business in the Province and/or community (i.e. employment standards, health and safety standards, environmental standards, insurance regulations).

 As a Province, we are looking to create a more successful business environment and economy.
 Measures such as cost reductions, improving efficiency and reducing red tape are measures to facilitate such success.
 The current voter participation levels in municipal and provincial elections are extremely low and signal very poor engagement of the constituents.
-Province wide,, in the 2014 municipal elections, turnout according to CivicInfoBC was 33.3%, hardly a clear representation of public input.
-CBC News posted on November 19, 2011 that, "Municipal voter turnout in BC has dropped to the lowest in Canada."
-Overall, statistics from Elections BC show a decline in provincial voter participation from 77.66% in 1983 to 50.99% in 2009 (voter turnout in 2013 was slightly higher at 55.32%).
+Province wide, in the 2014 municipal elections, turnout according to CivicInfoBC was 33.3%, hardly a clear representation of public input.
+Overall, statistics from Elections BC show a decline in provincial voter participation from 77.66% in 1983 to 55.32% in 2013.